 Everyone who calls on the name of the Lord will be saved.
 Romans 10:13

 We Love Good News

 If you search for "Good News", you'll find plenty of results.
 With the news media focused on bad news, there's always a pocket of people wondering if there's any good news out there.
 Here are a couple of things I found.
 The "Some Good News" series has actually been pretty cute.
 "Watch Mojo" is a YouTube channel that puts out an endless stream of top 10 lists.
-I included here because it's so interesting what a group of pop culture-oriented non-Christians considers "good news" (case in point: their #1 good news story is the penguins getting a tour of the zoo; a great story! but is that better news than the sacrifices made by our medical personnel?)
+I included it here because it's so interesting to me what a group of pop culture-oriented non-Christians considers "good news" (case in point: their #1 good news story is the penguins getting a tour of the zoo; a great story! but is that better news than the sacrifices made by our medical personnel?).